TanyaElizabeth13/Milestone-Project-2/docs/README.md

 ![glutenfont](../docs/imgs/glutenfont.jpg)

-Gluten is used solely for the main heading of the page to create a memorable logo for The Veg Heads! brand.
+Gluten is used for the main heading of the page to create a memorable logo for The Veg Heads! brand.
+It is also used for the character name cards within the game.

 **Hachi Maru Pop**